wp-plugins/yop-poll/readme.txt

 = 4.1 =

-* Fixed issue with js widget
+* Fixed js issue causing the widget poll not to work

 = 4.0 =